FasterXML/jackson/README.md

 It shall contain links to all active Jackson projects owned by Jackson project team;
 as well as additional links to external resources.

-## Active Jackson projects by Project team
+## Active Jackson projects

+Most projects listed below are lead by Jackson development team; but some by other at-large Jackson community members.
+We try to keep versioning of modules compatible to reduce confusion regarding which versions work together.

 ### Core modules